 - Always take the time to engage with your audience, and remember that there’s another human being on the other side of that keyword.

-You now know how to get 1,000 YouTube subscribers and all you need to do is start taking the necessary actions.
-It won’t be easy at first and it will feel overwhelming.
+You now know how to get 1,000 YouTube subscribers, and all you need to do is start taking the necessary actions.
+It won’t be easy at first, and it will feel overwhelming.
 THAT’S OKAY.
 Trust me.
-It get much easier once you get your workflow going.
-Also, if you don’t feel confident about the video, the best way to build your confidence to create a video and publish it.
-Do this over-and-over and I promise you’ll get better.
+It gets much easier once you get your workflow going.
+Also, if you don’t feel confident about the video, the best way to build your confidence is to create a video and publish it.
+Do this over and over, and I promise you’ll get better.